cfshi/coronavirus/meeting_notes.md

 - classification: epidemiology*, health policy, health promotion, ???
 - please explain why sex and/or gender are not applicable to your research proposal.
 (2000 character limit)
-- descriptors:  what is that?
-It said to refer to [application instruction](https://www.researchnet-recherchenet.ca/rnr16/vwOpprtntyDtls.do?printfriendly=true&prog=3248#howtoapply), but I didn’t find any thing for this!
+- descriptors:  I assume it’s “Social, Cultural, Environmental and Population Health” It said to refer to [application instruction](https://www.researchnet-recherchenet.ca/rnr16/vwOpprtntyDtls.do?prog=3248#evaluation)
-- format of [Research proposal](https://cihr-irsc.gc.ca/e/29300.html).
-It's pdf only, but I couldn't find out how long a proposal should be (roughtly how many pages/words and what are the sections (e.g., introduction to expected finding and evaluation?)
-How about budges, execuation timetable, etc?